 The library Ram Search feature on our home page allows simultaneous searching of both electronic and print collections.
 Our print collections are also listed in the Minuteman Library Network catalog.
 Faculty, Staff, and Administrators of the University are eligible for 90-day library check outs (for materials we own).
 To check out items of our own as well as those obtained through Interlibrary Loan and the Minuteman Library Network you must use the number embedded in the back of your identification card.
 If you have an older identification card the Access Services Desk can issue you a barcode for these purposes.

-As a member of the Minuteman Library Network (MLN), the Library's holdings are supplemented by an online catalog accessing more than 6 million volumes held in the combined collections of 41 regional academic and public libraries.
+As a member of the Minuteman Library Network (MLN), you have access to more than 6 million volumes held in the combined collections of 41 regional academic and public libraries.
 MLN also provides access to several electronic databases; many provide full-text articles.
-Interlibrary loan requests may be placed electronically, and shuttle delivery moves over 8,000 items to and from the Library annually.
-A similar volume of materials are electronically requested and accessed from among the 600 consortium member libraries of the New England Library Information Network (NELINET) and the 13,000 member libraries of the national Online Computer Library Center (OCLC).
+Network transfer requests may be placed through the MLN catalog Place Hold feature.
+The courier for MLN delivers over 8,000 items annually.

 The Minuteman Library Network also allows walk-in borrowing at the 35 public and 5 other academic member libraries.
 In addition, all the 29 libraries in the Massachusetts Public Higher Education system belong to a consortium (MCCLPHEI).
 All except University of Massachusetts Medical School at Worcester allow walk-in reciprocal borrowing.
 Each library determines their own loan period.